An Alcove in the Heart:

 WWII letters of Sidney Diamond to Estelle Spero

 The letters written by Lt.
 Sidney Diamond to Estelle Spero, his sweetheart, constitute, in the words of Andrew Carroll, editor of the best-seller War Letters, "a riveting war-time account that is also a compelling love story".
 A quote from one of Sid's letters is prominently displayed at the National D-Day Museum in New Orleans, over an exhibit on the Philippines campaign.
+The author, Estelle Spero Lynch, was invited to multiple memorial and book reading events to share from An Alcove in the Heart, and the book was distributed by National Public Radio for two years as a reward for contributors to stations in the South and Midwest.

 Sidney Diamond and Estelle Spero had met and become best friends and sweethearts in early adolescence, and the way seemed clear to marriage—until Pearl Harbor.
 Sid left college to enlist, but, determined to maintain the closeness of their relationship despite time and distance, wrote to Estelle almost every day.
 These letters, powerful, insightful, and moving, also reflect the humor that was part of Sid's nature.
 He served in the South Pacific as an officer, last, on Luzon, in the battle to take back the Philippines.